Azure-Samples/Machine-Learning-Operationalization/samples/tensorflow/tutorials/realtime/digit_classification.md

 To set your environment to cluster mode, enter the following command:

-	$ aml env cluster
+	$ az ml env cluster

-You can then run the AML command to create the service on the cluster.
+You can then run the command to create the service on the cluster.

-	$ aml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>
+	$ az ml service create realtime -r <runtime type>  -f <driver file> -m <model file> -n <your service name>

 Example:

-	$ aml service create realtime -r tensorflow-py -f driver.py -m mnist_model.index -m mnist_model.data-00000-of-00001 -m mnist_model.meta -n tensorflowsrvc1
+	$ az ml service create realtime -r tensorflow-py -f driver.py -m mnist_model.index -m mnist_model.data-00000-of-00001 -m mnist_model.meta -n tensorflowsrvc1

-When the service finishes deploying, the AML CLI returns the service URL which you use to call the service.
-If you need to retrieve the URL and port, you can call the ```aml service view``` command.
+When the service finishes deploying, the CLI returns the service URL which you use to call the service.
+If you need to retrieve the URL and port, you can call the ```az ml service view``` command.
 When you call the web service on the ACS cluster, you must always use port 9091.

 	$ python tensorscorer.py --imgIdx <index of an image> ---url http://<your service URL>:9091/score --name <your service name>